ACRRM/curriculum-docusaurus/docs/fellowship-assessment/introduction.md

 **Domain 8:** Provide safe medical care wile working in geographic and professional isolation **(100%)**

-The assessment aims to sample across the Core Generalist content of hte Rural Generalist Curriculum Learning Areas.
+The assessment aims to sample across the Core Generalist content of the Rural Generalist Curriculum Learning Areas.
 The likelihood of a curriculum topic appearing in an assessment is outlined below.

-Key: Very Likely (VL), Likely (L), Neutral (N), Unlikely (U), Very Unlikely (VU)
+Key: ***** always covered to * occasionally covered

+**Learning Area**: History taking
+**Learning Area**: Physical examination
+**Learning Area**: Differential diagnosis
+**Learning Area**: Investigations
+**Learning Area**: Procedural skills
+**Learning Area**: Diagnostic imaging
+**Learning Area**: Pharmaceuticals
+**Learning Area**: Digital health
+**Learning Area**: Aboriginal and Torres Strait Islander Health **Learning Area**: Addictive behaviours
+**Learning Area**: Adult Internal Medicine
+**Learning Area**: Aged Care
+**Learning Area**: Anaesthetics
+**Learning Area**: Chronic disease
+**Learning Area**: Dermatology
+**Learning Area**: Emergency
+**Learning Area**: Genetics
+**Learning Area**: Mental Health
+**Learning Area**: Musculoskeletal
+**Learning Area**: Obstetrics and Gynaecology **Learning Area**: Occupational health
+**Learning Area**: Ophthalmology
+**Learning Area**: Oral Health
+**Learning Area**: Paediatrics
+**Learning Area**: Palliative Care
+**Learning Area**: Rehabilitation
+**Learning Area**: Sexual Health
+**Learning Area**: Surgery
+**Learning Area**: Communicator
+**Learning Area**: Collaborator
+**Learning Area**: Leader
+**Learning Area**: Health Advocate
+**Learning Area**: Scholar
+**Learning Area**: Professional

+**Advanced Specialised Training**

+Emergency Medicine, Paediatrics, Mental Health, Adult Internal Medicine and Surgery are assessed by StAMPS using content mapped to the specific component of the curriculum.

+Paediatrics, Mental Health, Adult Internal Medicine and Surgery share a common Community Profile, the setting is a rural hospital that services a vast district.

+Emergency Medicine has a specific StAMPS Community Profile, the setting is a regional hospital that services a vast district.

+### StAMPS delivery
+The StAMPS assessment is conducted using a virtual assessment room. is the candidate’s responsibility to ensure that they can access a computer that meets the IT minimum requirements (detailed in page 3 of the Assessment Venue Requirements) on the day of the assessment.

+Candidates may take their own personal laptop or computer to the venue.
+The College will not be liable for any difficulties caused by using alternative configurations.

+### Summary of the StAMPS process
+* Candidate enrols in the StAMPS
+* College sends a confirmation of enrolment
+* Candidate returns the Examination Venue Requirements form, including invigilator details, by the dates specified
+* College provides information to invigilators
+* College provides a confirmation of arrangements email to candidates